Renault Arkana (2021-2024) Review

 As ever, for a realistic idea of what the Renault Arkana will cost to insure, we'd recommend shopping around for insurance quotes.
 Factors like your age, driving experience, location and even your job title will affect the Renault Arkana's insurance costs – but consider checking out our top 10 tips to get cheap car insurance.

-"The Renault Arkana is proving to be desirable – yet you can still bag a bargain by looking for a nearly-new or pre-registered car."
+"The Renault Arkana is proving to be desirable – yet you can still bag a bargain."

-On the used market, reckon on paying from £17,000 for a 1.3 TCe mild hybrid Arkana in Iconic trim and with around 20,000 covered in its life to date.
+On the used market, reckon on paying from £16,000 for a three-year old 1.3 TCe mild hybrid Arkana in Iconic trim and with around 30,000 covered in its life to date.

 The line-up kicks off with the Renault Arkana Iconic.
 On the outside, the entry-level trim features 17-inch ‘Bahamas’ alloy wheels in a diamond-cut finish, LED lights, tinted windows and dark grey front and rear skid plates.
 Electrically adjustable door mirrors are standard, along with front and rear parking sensors as well as a reversing camera.
 Automatic lights and wipers, an electronic parking brake with hill start assist and cruise control also make life easier on the move.